danieladam7/danieladam7/README.md

 # Hi everyone 👋

-I'm Daniel Adam - a Junior Backend Cloud Developer, AWS certified, and a graduate in 🎓 B.Sc.Computer Science from Ben Gurion University
+I'm Daniel Adam - a Junior Backend Developer, AWS certified, and a graduate in 🎓 B.Sc.Computer Science from Ben Gurion University

 ## 💡 Development Skills